dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

   volumes:
     volume-mysql:

-Besides consistency, using variables avoids hardcoding valiues which may not need to be preset or even made public (like passwords).
+Besides consistency, using variables avoids hardcoding values which may not need to be preset or even made public (like passwords).
 Please note that there are more advanced ways to `share secrets <https://docs.docker.com/compose/compose-file/#secrets>`_ between containers, but these lie out of the scope of this tutorial.

 So, where are those variables taken from? ``docker-compose`` reads a `.env <./04_files/.env>`_ file which must be in the same folder where docker-compose is run.
 This mechanism is called `default environment variable declaration <https://docs.docker.com/compose/env-file/>`_ and is based on `variable substitution <https://docs.docker.com/compose/compose-file/#variable-substitution>`_ at the ``docker-compose`` file level.
 In other words, these variables are not passed to the services as part of the container environment.
 Please note this is a docker-compose unique feature.